RyanGriffin/p5js-sketches/README.md

 ## About

 This repository showcases various interactive and generative art pieces created using the p5.js JavaScript library.
-Some sketches explore certain concepts - like user interaction or using data structures/algorithms to optimize performance - while other sketches are focused entirely on aesthetics.
+Some sketches explore specific concepts - like user interaction or employing data structures to optimize performance - while other sketches are focused entirely on aesthetics.

 ---